- About the Privacy Certificate

 - Authorized to determine final disposition procedures for the data collected and developed by the project.

-- The Privacy Certificate must contain assurances by the applicant that:
+- The PC must contain assurances by the applicant that:

 - Data identified to a specific individual will not be used or revealed unless it is research or statistical information that is being used for research and statistical purposes.